-425 ProtonMail Registration Human Verification https://protonmail.com/support/knowledge-base/human-verification/ [Archive.org]
+425 Proton Registration Human Verification https://proton.me/support/human-verification/ [Archive.org]

 Some areas of the Sites may require you to register with us.
 When and if you register, you agree to (a) provide accurate, current, and complete information about yourself as prompted by our registration form (including your e-mail address) and (b) to maintain and update your information (including your e-mail address) to keep it accurate, current, and complete.
 You acknowledge that should any information provided by you be found to be untrue, inaccurate, not current, or incomplete, we reserve the right to terminate this Agreement with you and your current or future use of the Sites (or any portion thereof)".